OXID-eSales/paypal-checkout-documentation/configuration.rst

 |result|

-Once you have given PayPal permission to connect your sandbox account to the PayPal test store, the API credentials are displayed, and the module is active :ref:`oxdajr05`.
+Once you have given PayPal permission to connect your sandbox account to the PayPal test store, the API credentials are displayed, and the module is active (:ref:`oxdajr05`, item 1).

 Under :menuselection:`Shop Settings --> Payment Methods`, the payment method :guilabel:`PayPal` (technical name :technicalname:`oscpaypal`) is active (:ref:`oxdajr07`).